 So how does seeing a mortgage broker first help me?

 It will help you better understand what you can afford and what sort of financing terms you should expect from your mortgage.
-Nobody wants to find their dream home only to learn that they can’t be approved for a mortgage that will cover it.
+Nobody wants to find their dream home only to learn that they can’t secure a mortgage that will cover it.

 When you work with a mortgage broker you get unbiased advice, at no cost to you.
 Mortgage brokers are experts at financing arrangements and their only concern is securing the right product for you.
 Additionally, the earlier you meet with your broker the earlier you can be pre-qualified.